libdebug/libdebug/docs/stopping_events/breakpoints.md

 !!!
 INFO "Pros and Cons of Hardware Breakpoints"
     Hardware breakpoints are not affected by self-modifying code.
 They are also faster and more flexible.
 However, hardware breakpoints are limited in number and are hardware-dependent, so their support may vary across different systems.

+!!!
+INFO "Hardware Breakpoint Alignment in AArch64"
+        Hardware breakpoints have to be aligned to 4 bytes (which is the size of an ARM instruction).

 ## **libdebug** API for Breakpoints

 The `breakpoint()` function in the [Debugger](../../from_pydoc/generated/debugger/debugger/) object sets a breakpoint at a specific address.